top of page

 • 2 min read

-The Ujima WIRE is currently accepting pitches for written pieces, under a new vertical: Best of Mandela.
+The Ujima Press WIRE is currently accepting pitches for written pieces, under a new vertical: Best of Mandela.
 The WIRE is a Boston-based, monthly, digital publication that runs on our newsletter and website

 Drawing inspiration from a political project that would have re-incorporated Roxbury, Mattapan, and large parts of Jamaica Plain, Dorchester, and the South End as their own new, Black, self-determined city (Mandela, MA), we are looking for stories in this geography that profile, report on, even interrogate, a subject you love.